hemerson1/SimpleRL/README.md

 **File**: ```hospital.py```

 **Description**: A basic simulator of hospital management in which a selected agent must manage hospital staff to treat as many patients as possible in the allotted period.
+* State -  the severity, days waiting and type of assistance required for each room with a patient in.
+* Action - the room assignments of each staff member (doctors and nurses).
+* Reward - penalty is given when patients die or when they a left waiting for long periods.

 ### Race Car